tigefa4u/gitlabhq/doc/development/migration_style_guide.md

 end
 ```

-When doing so be sure to explicitly set the model's table name so it's not
+When doing so be sure to explicitly set the model's table name, so it's not
 derived from the class name or namespace.

 ### Renaming reserved paths

-When a new route for projects is introduced that could conflict with any
+When a new route for projects is introduced, that could conflict with any
 existing records.
-The path for this records should be renamed, and the
+The path for these records should be renamed, and the
 related data should be moved on disk.

 Since we had to do this a few times already, there are now some helpers to help